oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ---
 id: rsdl-capabilities
-title: Path Centric Service Capabilities.
+title: Capabilities
 sidebar_label: RSDL Capabilities
 ---

-# Path Centric Service Capabilities.
+# Path Centric Service Capabilities

-The previous sections go into detail how to define the format of the request and response bodies based on types and their relationships.
-This structure also implies which URLs are valid in the service: starting with the service properties and following properties of a structured type.
+The previous sections described how to define the format of the request and response bodies based on types and their relationships.
+These structures also imply which URL paths are valid in the service: starting with the service properties and following properties of the structured types.
 For example in the service below, `orders` is a service property which allows access via the `/orders` URL.
 Since an order has multiple order items via the `items` property, the URL `/orders/<order id>/items` and `/orders/<order id>/items/<item id>` are also a valid URLs.

 Without further constraints this would allow a huge number of URLs that a service would need to support.
 And it is important not just to specify which paths are allowed, but also to specify different functionality and behaviors supported for different paths.

-The following sections introduce the notion of paths and descriptions of capabilities that the service provides per path.
+The following sections introduce the notion of paths and capabilities that the service provides per path.

 ## Example service

-For the following examples we assume the following type definitions for a service that has a top level orders entity set together with their (contained) order items.
+For the examples in the section of this document, we assume the following type definitions.
+This is a simplified service that provides a top level orders collection together with their (contained) order items.
 Each item references a SKU, that can be accessed via the top level entity set.

 ```rsdl
 type Order {